Search

 DFS-based topological sort

-There's another approach that uses depth-first search.
+There's another approach (spoiler: we don't recommend it) that uses depth-first search.
 Instead of peeling off nodes with no dependencies from the front, you recurse as deep as possible and add nodes to the result on your way back up.
 The result comes out in reverse order, so you reverse it at the end (or prepend to a list, or use a stack).

 def topological_sort_dfs(num_nodes, edges):